rishabNeu/aws-compliance/README.md

 - Cloudwatch rules/ events invoke the Lambda function
 - We need to add policy to cloudwatch to invoke the lambda function(Target)

+#### Can refer to add sematic versioning to this blog: [semvar blog](https://dev.to/sahanonp/how-to-setup-semantic-release-with-github-actions-31f3)